GIScience/gis-training-resource-center/_sources/content/Modul_4/en_qgis_map_design_I.md

 name: rule-based labeling example settlements nga
 width: 500 px
 ---
-Rule-based Labeling let's you apply a filter to datasets.
+Rule-based labeling allows you to filter datasets.
 This way, you can display the labels only for selected features without altering the dataset.
 ```

 The rules, or filters, are based on an expression.
 You can use the ![](../../fig/expression_string_builder_icon.png) `Expression string builder` to the right of the __Filter__ option in the label panel.